fullcalendar/fullcalendar-docs/_docs-v5/event-model/event-parsing.md

 title: Event Parsing
 ---

 When you give your calendar event data, whether it's through [an array](events-array), [a json feed](events-json-feed), or the [addEvent method](Calendar-addEvent), you specify the event as a plain JavaScript object with properties.
-This object then gets "parsed" into a proper [Event Object](event-object) that is then exposed in other parts of the API, like the [eventRender](eventRender) method.
+This object then gets "parsed" into a proper [Event Object](event-object) that is then exposed in other parts of the API, like the [event render hooks](event-render-hooks) method.

 This article describes all the properties you may supply in your plain, pre-parsed object.
 To demonstrate the simplest case: